 Centipedes have high moisture needs and dehydrate very easily; the humidity and moisture found in Hawaii allow these pests to thrive.
 Our properties have plenty of vegetation, decaying matter, and dark, damp areas for these pests to hide in.

-When living near our homes and outbuildings, these pests often end up wandering inside accidentally through spaces under doors or through openings in the foundation when environmental conditions outside become unsuitable.
+When living near our homes and outbuildings, centipedes can cause trouble, often end up wandering inside accidentally through spaces under doors or through openings in the foundation when environmental conditions outside become unsuitable.

 Where will I find centipedes?